IIIF/api/source/auth/2.0/index.md

 }
 ```

 The `id` property of the access token service _MUST_ be present, and its value _MUST_ be the URI from which the client can obtain the access token.
-The `type` property _MUST_ be present and its value _MUST_ be `AuthCookieService2` to distinguish it from other services.
+The `type` property _MUST_ be present and its value _MUST_ be `AuthTokenService2` to distinguish it from other services.

 There are no other properties for this service.

 #### 2.2.2.
 The JSON Access Token Response
 {: #the-json-access-token-response}

-If the request has a valid cookie that the server recognises as having been issued by the access cookie service, the access token service response _MUST_ include a JSON (not JSON-LD) object with the following structure:
+If the request satisfies the same demands that requests for Content Resources must meet (such as having a valid cookie that the server recognises as having been issued by the access service, or originating from a permitted IP Address range), the access token service response _MUST_ include a JSON (not JSON-LD) object with the following structure:

 {% include api/code_header.html %}
 ``` json-doc